The Appalachian MBA

 Off Campus MBA Program

-Located in Hickory, NC the Off-Campus MBA program is a part-time, evening, year round program offering face-to-face instruction with classes meeting approximately two nights per week.
+Located in Hickory, NC the Off-Campus MBA program is a part-time, evening, year round program offering a hybrid delivery model (a combination of face-to-face and online instructions) with classes meeting approximately two nights per week.
 Off-campus students typically take 6 hours per semester (fall, spring, and summer one) to complete the 36 hour program in approximately two years.

 The full-time MBA comprises 36 credit hours, with 27 hours of core courses and 9 hours of electives that allow for a focus on one of seven concentrations in Business Analytics, Supply Chain Management, Economics, Sustainable Business, International Business, Leading and Managing Human Resources, or Interdisciplinary Business.
 Students taking 12 hours per semester will finish the program in one year.
 Learn more.